Speak to a qualified cancer nurse

 - If you can’t enjoy penetrative sex, explore other ways to climax, such as oral and manual stimulation.

-- Talk about your feelings with your sexual partner or doctor, or ask your treatment team for a referral to a sexual therapist or psychologist.
+- Talk about how you’re feeling with your sexual partner or doctor, or ask your treatment team for a referral to a sexual therapist or psychologist.

-- For ideas about how to discuss sexuality questions with your treatment team, see Cancer Australia’s online resource Intimacy and sexuality for women with gynaecological cancer – starting a conversation.
+- For ideas on how to talk to your treatment team about sexual changes, see Cancer Australia’s online resource Intimacy and sexuality for women with gynaecological cancer – starting a conversation.